 Travel back in time to the 19th century and learn what it would be like to immigrate through Pier 21.
 Part of the Canadian Museum of Immigration is occupied in former immigration shed from 1928 – 1971.
 This National Museum provides insights into this important part of Canadian history, so it’s not to be missed!

-17. The Sea Turtle Centre
+17. Check out the Sea Turtle Centre

 This interactive museum is perfect for any animal lover.
 It’s a tiny establishment but big on information about endangered sea turtles.
 Plan to stop by while walking around the historic Halifax waterfront area.

-18. Maritime Museum of the Atlantic
+18. Stop by the Maritime Museum of the Atlantic

-19. Spring Garden Road
+19. Go shopping on Spring Garden Road

 A cultural and commercial hub in Halifax, Spring Garden Road is home to many boutique shops.
 The area is considered to be the trendiest area in the city and one of the busiest shopping districts.

-20. Downtown Halifax
+20. Take a stroll through Downtown Halifax

 There are tons of boutique stores to browse right in the heart of downtown Halifax.
 Shop local goods, clothing, handmade jewelry and souvenirs all within walking distance.
 One to recommend is the Black Market Boutique – a boho inspired shop selling different gifts from all around the world.